 University Loft Listed by play Ransomware Group

-On November 25, 2025, the play Ransomware Group listed University Loft on its leak site, confirming that internal files had been exfiltrated from the U.S.-based furniture and dorm-supply company during a ransomware attack.
+On November 25, 2025, the play Ransomware Group listed University Loft on its leak site, claiming that internal files had been exfiltrated from the U.S.-based furniture and dorm-supply company during a ransomware attack.
 Anyone whose personal information appears in those files — employees, customers, students who purchased dorm packages, or vendors — now faces the risk that their data is publicly available or already circulating among criminals.

 Public reporting indicates the incident involves internal files stolen from University Loft’s networks.
 The play Ransomware Group published the listing on its dark-web leak site on November 25, 2025.
 No exact victim count has been disclosed, and the precise volume or sensitivity of the stolen data remains unclear from available reporting.
 The company has not released an official statement detailing what records were taken or who is affected.